Updated: October 14, 2022

 THRIFTYTREKKIE: COSPLAY ON A BUDGET

 ThriftyTrekkie (Sally Seagraves) is a longtime Trek fan and cosplayer who loves introducing others to this life-changing hobby.
-She focuses on recycling secondhand clothes and household materials to create convincing replicas of what we see on screen without using expensive fabrics and custom patterns.
-Join ThriftyTrekkie for a panel as she shares her process and tips to help others do the same as a great way to practice new skills and discover more about yourself.
+They focus on recycling secondhand clothes and household materials to create convincing replicas of what we see on screen without using expensive fabrics and custom patterns.
+Join ThriftyTrekkie for a panel as they share their process and tips to help others do the same as a great way to practice new skills and discover more about yourself.
 Scheduled for Thursday

 TREK CULTURE with BRIAN FIELDS, LIVING HISTORY RECREATIONIST